Refracting telescope: Achromatic refractors

 Achromats were popular in astronomy for making star catalogs, and they required less maintenance than metal mirrors.
 Some famous discoveries using achromats are the planet Neptune and the Moons of Mars.

-The long achromats, despite having smaller aperture than the larger reflectors, were often favoured for "prestige" observatories.
+The long achromats, despite having smaller aperture than the larger reflectors, were often favored for "prestige" observatories.
 In the late 18th century, every few years, a larger and longer refractor would debut.

 For example, the Nice Observatory debuted with 77 cm refractor, the largest at the time, but was surpassed within only a couple of years.

 Apochromatic refractors

 Apochromatic refractors have objectives built with special, extra-low dispersion materials.
 They are designed to bring three wavelengths (typically red, green, and blue) into focus in the same plane.
-The residual color error (tertiary spectrum) can be down to an order of magnitude less than that of an achromatic lens.
+The residual color error (tertiary spectrum) can be an order of magnitude less than that of an achromatic lens.
 Such telescopes contain elements of fluorite or special, extra-low dispersion (ED) glass in the objective and produce a very crisp image that is virtually free of chromatic aberration.
 Due to the special materials needed in the fabrication, apochromatic refractors are usually more expensive than telescopes of other types with a comparable aperture.

 In the 18th century, Dollond, a popular maker of doublet telescopes, also made a triplet, although they were not really as popular as the two element telescopes.

 One of the famous triplet objectives is the Cooke triplet, noted for being able to correct the Seidal aberrations.
 It is recognized as one of the most important objective designs in the field of photography.
 The Cooke triplet can correct, with only three elements, for one wavelength, spherical aberration, coma, astigmatism, field curvature, and distortion.